 NOTES AND COMMENTS:

-There appears to have been a major shift in the rating curve in early 2010.
+No major shifts in the rating curve occured during this time period.
+Last major shift in the rating curve was in early 2010.
 For all discharge estimates after March 2010, a new rating curve was used.
 Starting in 2010, discharge measurements are being made with a Sontek FlowTracker.
 The new rating curve has an R2 of 0.96 and includes 13 discharge measurements at flows below bankful taken between March 2010 and October 2011 and 2 measurements that were taken at flows above bankful in 2006.

 CALCULATIONS: Discharge rating curve : Discharge (l/s) = 1380.4*depth^4.4564 where depth is Adj_HOBO_Depth